 Over 50 Life Insurance: Getting the Best Term Life Rates

-Rates for life insurance are based on the amount of coverage you want, as well as your health and I would recommend you fill out our quote form or call us for a customized quote.
-However I’d like to give you some examples of term life rates.
-So that you get an idea of what rates might be, I’ll quote a $250,000 20 year term policy for a 50 year old male at 3 rate classes – Preferred Best Non Tobacco (the best possible rate), Standard Non Tobacco (a rate you might get if you are overweight, or have high cholesterol for example), and Standard Tobacco (rates for smokers).
+Rates for life insurance are based on the amount of coverage you want, as well as your health, and I would recommend you fill out our quote form or call us for a customized quote.
+However, I’d like to give you some examples of term life rates.
+So that you get an idea of what rates might be, I’ll quote a $250,000 20 year term policy for a 50 year old male at 3 rate classes – Preferred Best Non-Tobacco (the best possible rate), Standard Non Tobacco (a rate you might get if you are overweight, or have high cholesterol for example), and Standard Tobacco (rates for smokers).

-$250,000 20 year term Preferred Plus Non Tobacco – $43.28 per month
+- $250,000 20 year term Preferred Plus Non Tobacco – $43.28 per month

-$250,000 20 year term Standard Non Tobacco- $79.17 per month
+- $250,000 20 year term Standard Non Tobacco- $79.17 per month

-$250,000 20 year term Standard Tobacco – $221.16 per month
+- $250,000 20 year term Standard Tobacco – $221.16 per month

+While you may not receive these EXACT rates, these will give you a rough idea of what you could be paying.
+The best way to receive the lowest rates is to get quotes from several life insurance companies.
 I recommend shopping for the best rates for term life, and at chooseterm.com we can do that for you – you can fill out our quote form.

 What if I am not in Good Health?